Seven-piece act BTS poses during a news conference for its new digital single "Butter" in eastern Seoul on May 21, 2021. (Yonhap)

 The song has proven to be a megahit immediately upon its release.

 It topped iTunes top songs charts in more than 100 regions, as well as music charts in South Korea and Japan, a day after its release.
-The song debuted at No. 3 on Britain's Official Charts, tying with the group's earlier hit "Dynamite."
+Last week, the song debuted at No. 3 on Britain's Official Charts, tying with the group's earlier hit "Dynamite."

 On YouTube and Spotify, the world's biggest platforms, BTS outdid its previous records with "Dynamite."
 "Butter" earned 20.9 million streams on its first day of release, marking the most streams in a single day in Spotify's history, according to the band's management agency.